tinhbuon1102/carome/wp-content/plugins/woocommerce-currency-switcher/readme.txt

-=== WooCommerce Currency Switcher ===
+=== WOOCS - Currency Switcher for WooCommerce ===
 Contributors: RealMag777
 Donate link: http://codecanyon.net/item/woocommerce-currency-switcher/8085217?ref=realmag777
 Tags: woocommerce, currency, switcher, currency switcher, converter Requires at least: 4.1.0
-Tested up to: 4.9.6
+Tested up to: 5.0.3
 Requires PHP: 5.4
-Stable tag: 1.2.5.1
+Stable tag: 1.2.7.1

-WooCommerce Currency Switcher – is a WordPress plugin that allows to switch products prices and get their rates converted in the real time!
+WooCommerce Currency Switcher - WOOCS – is a WordPress plugin that allows to switch products prices and get their rates converted in the real time!

 == Description ==

-**WooCommerce Currency Switcher** – is a plugin that allows your site customers switch currencies and get their rates converted in the real time – Ideal solution to make an online store in multiple currencies - must have plugin for your WooCommerce powered online store!
+**WooCommerce Currency Switcher** - WOOCS – is a plugin that allows your site customers switch currencies and get their rates converted in the real time – Ideal solution to make an online store in multiple currencies - must have plugin for your WooCommerce powered online store!

 Currency Switcher is available as with shortcode **[woocs](https://currency-switcher.com/shortcode/woocs/)** so with the widget.

 Plus it is possible to show on the front 2 additional widgets: currency converter and currencies rates widget/shortcode as here [demo.currency-switcher.com](http://demo.currency-switcher.com/)

 More info is here: [currency-switcher.com/category/faq](https://currency-switcher.com/category/faq/)

 ### The Plugin Features: